 The School of Journalism and Mass Communications seeks to have a balance of faculty experience, bringing to the students a variety of scholarship and perspectives from focused researchers, work experiences, and scholarly work from creative specialists.
 The faculty includes nationally renowned scholars, photojournalists, creative directors, media planners, broadcast managers, reporters, editors, and graphic designers.
 In Fall 2013, students had access to 36 full-time faculty, 12 adjunct faculty, and 2 graduate teaching assistants.

 We have an interesting and diverse group of students from all over the United States and abroad.
-In Fall 2014, we had 1,502 undergraduate students and 58 graduate students.
+In Fall 2015, we have 1,480 undergraduate students and 58 graduate students.

 Retention and Graduation Rates

 Our faculty and student services staff do an excellent job helping students to reach their goals and succeed in our program.
 The percentage of freshman students returning to the School of Journalism and Mass Communications as sophomores is among the highest at the university.
 These numbers demonstrate the personal attention and commitment extended to every student.

 Typically, half of the 1,500 students at the School of Journalism and Mass Communications graduated in four years with the same major that they declared as incoming freshmen.
 Of those who do not, some take five or six years, some transfer out of the school to another major in the university, and some leave the university.